e-left/markdown-cv/index.md

 - Kubernetes and Docker
 - Linux, linux servers
 - Knowledge of data structures and algorithms
-- Knowledge of basic machine learning algorithms
+- Knowledge of machine learning algorithms
 - Basic tensorflow
-- Advanced calculus
 - Knowledge of database systems
-- Proficiency in office programs(Word, Excel etc)
-- Knowledge of statistical software, data analysis

 ## Notable certificates/conferences
 - Took part in in QGreece QBronze53 | Quantum Computing and Programming

 ## Some of my work
 - Multi User concurrent chat application written in Go: <a href="https://github.com/e-left/chat">https://github.com/e-left/chat</a>
+- Complete editing server for the CoolSchool Application written in NextJS in the form of a full stack web application: <a href="https://github.com/e-left/lesson-server">https://github.com/e-left/lesson-server</a>

 ## Last Updated

-July 2021
+May 2022